metaligh/firefoxkiller/README.md

 # Monitor Firefox Process on Idle Monitor

+In Windows 24H2 system process wma.exe along with firefox browser enabled, the wma.exe process starts consuming CPU resources when the screen is turned off or the computer is locked.
+To prevent this from happening, we close the firefox application if the monitor screen is turned off.

+This is a temporary solution, we hope Mozilla team will fix this bug soon.

 This Python script is designed to monitor the activity of the user's system and terminate all running instances of the Firefox browser when the monitor is idle (e.g., powered off or in sleep mode).
 It logs all actions to the terminal, providing a simple yet effective solution for managing processes based on monitor activity.

 Use firefoxkiller.exe to run the program in the background.
 You can run it together with Windows startup.